 It is considered that the submitted Transport Report, and the Environmental Statement are fit for purpose.
 The submitted documentation has been assessed.
-Planning conditions can only be used in order to make a development acceptable which would otherwise be unacceptable.
+Planning conditions, or planning obligations can only be used in order to make a development acceptable which would otherwise be unacceptable.
 In this respect it is considered that this condition is unnecessary.